rocky-linux/documentation/README.md

 ### From the Git Command-Line

 If you prefer to run Git locally on your machine, you can clone the Rocky Linux Documentation repository, make changes, and then commit changes afterward.
-To make things simple, execute steps 1-3 on *From Git Gui* above then:
+To make things simple, execute steps 1-3 on from *With the GitHub GUI* above then:

 1. Git clone the repository: `git clone https://github.com/your_fork_name/documentation.git`
 2. Now, on your machine, add files to the directory.